Tayyab-dv/Interview-Agent/README.md

 ## 🚀 How to Use
 1. Clone the repo and open the notebook in Google Colab.
 2. Provide your interview details when prompted.
-3. Engage in a mock interview and receive instant coaching.

 ---